LCA-TOPSIS Optimizes Construction Material Efficiency

 Background

-Meanwhile, multi-criteria decision-making (MCDM) methods enable a balanced consideration of environmental, economic, and technical criteria throughout the construction process.
-TOPSIS is a widely used MCDM method that measures the distance of alternatives from the ideal solution, helping to identify the optimal choice in each case.
+Meanwhile, TOPSIS, a multi-criteria decision-making (MCDM) method, allows for balanced consideration of environmental, economic, and technical criteria in material selection.
+By measuring the distance of alternatives from the ideal solution, TOPSIS helps decision-makers identify optimal material choices.

-Therefore, this study proposed integrating LCA and TOPSIS to assess the environmental effects of building materials wastage during construction.
+This study proposes integrating LCA and TOPSIS to better assess and reduce the environmental impacts of material waste during construction.

 Methods